MarkEhr/tide-api/README.md

 Like that you could use any of the methods automatically defined and a promise which resolves to the server response ( already parsed if it's a json ) will be returned.

-The default enpoints accept an `endpointArguments` object, which may have any of the following properties:
+The default endpoints accept an `endpointArguments` object, which may have any of the following properties:

 |name      | type      | description
 |----------|-----------|--------------